Galaxy S7 Oreo Update: 8 Reasons to Get Excited & 2 Not To

-The Samsung Galaxy S7 Oreo update is reportedly in testing so today we want to take a look at a few things that should have you excited about the next big upgrade for the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active.
+The Samsung Galaxy S7 Oreo update is inching closer so today we want to take a look at a few things that should have you excited about the next big upgrade for the Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active.

-As we enter the month of February, Samsung Galaxy device owners are getting antsy for Android 8.0 Oreo.
+As we push toward May, Samsung Galaxy device owners are getting antsy for Android 8.0 Oreo.

-Samsung’s starting with the Galaxy S8 and Galaxy S8+, but the Android Oreo roll out should expand to other devices soon after those updates start rolling out.
+Samsung’s starting with the Galaxy S8, Galaxy S8+, and the Galaxy Note 8, but the Android Oreo roll out should expand to other devices in the near future.

-We expect the Galaxy S7 to get a pretty robust version of Android Oreo, but there’s a chance Samsung leaves out some prominent features.
+The Galaxy S7 and Galaxy S7 Edge are getting older, but we expect the Galaxy S7 to get a fairly robust version of Android Oreo.
+However, given their age, there’s also a chance Samsung leaves out some prominent features.
 Older devices often miss out on features due to hardware limitations.

-We don’t have an official list of Galaxy S7 Android 8.0 Oreo features just yet, but we can take you through some potential highlights thanks to a leak from Vietnam.
-One lucky Galaxy S7 user appears to be running Android 8.0.
+We don’t have an official list of Galaxy S7 Android 8.0 Oreo features just yet, but we can take you through some potential highlights thanks to a leak from Vietnam and a leak for the AT&T Galaxy S7.

 While many of Oreo’s features come from Google, others are part of Samsung’s Experience user interface.
 Samsung’s version of Oreo comes with Samsung Experience 9.0.